SyedFarooqAlii/Physical-AI-Humanoid-Robotics-Textbook/humanoid-robotics-book/docs/module-2-digital-twin/intro.md

 2. **Simulation Fidelity Optimization** - Techniques to optimize simulation accuracy and performance
 3. **Sim-to-Real Transfer Methodologies** - Methods for transferring learned behaviors from simulation to reality

-This module serves as the virtual testing ground for the humanoid robot, enabling safe development and testing before real-world deployment.
+This module serves as the virtual testing ground for the humanoid robot, enabling safe development and testing before real-world deployments.